 What better way to teach little ones about sustainable living than reading?!
-Children’s books about sustainable living show a child the decisions we make really matter for our future.
+Children’s books about sustainable living show young readers the decisions we make really matter for our future.
 They will teach them the importance of protecting and caring for our earth.
 The future of our children is created by what they learn today.
-It is so important to bring awareness to sustainable living, reducing waste, and learning practices such recycling and composting.
-Why not teach them in a fun way like reading children’s books?
+It is so important to bring awareness to sustainable living, reducing waste, and learning practices such as recycling and composting.
+Why not teach them in a fun way like reading the best books about environmentalism?

 This post contains Amazon affiliate links.

-“Old Enough to Save the Planet” by Loll Kirby is a great story of how 12 children from around the world are taking action to stop climate change.
+“Old Enough to Save the Planet” by Loll Kirby is a fun story of how 12 young children from around the world are taking action to fight global warming.
 Each child has a different story and way of making a difference in their culture.
 This book proves that no matter your age, you can start making a difference today.
 Within the story, it provides actions your child can take at home and in school to start making a difference.

 “Charlie and Lola: We Are Extremely Very Good Recyclers” by Lauren Child is a fan favorite for children ages 3-8 years old.
 This book has a quirky storyline and fun illustrations to keep a child’s attention throughout the book.
 The characters Charlie and Lola create projects on topics of recycling and planting trees to help better the earth around them.
 This book is an inspiration for children to begin their own recycling projects.
 It also teaches them what recycling is and ideas to get started.
 This character duo is well known with many children and will become a fan favorite.